nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 My name's Nick Moore, I'm a consultant, working in software development and systems architecture.
 I've been working with computers for a very long time and Python for a fair proportion of that.

-Recently I've been doing some work in bioinformatics.
+Recently I've been working in bioinformatics.
 Bioinformatics is the study of biological systems using numerical analysis.
 Biological systems are pretty complex, so typically this analysis requires computers.
 I'm been lucky enough to get involved in that part.